 [The following is chapter 20 from Saleh “Gadi” Johar’s book, “Of Kings and Bandits.”
-Today it is being presented to commemorate the Battle of Halhal which happened on September 6, 1968.
-In that battle, Omer Ezaz, one of one of the best known commanders of the struggle fell in that battle together with scores of his colleagues.]
+First republished on September 8, 2014 to commemorate the Battle Battle of Halhal which happened on September 6, 1968, on Dec, 17, 2020, the chapter was presented again on the authors YouTube channel in an abridged form as Negarit 112, Omer Ezaz, one of one of the best known commanders of the Eritrean struggle era fell in that battle together with around 46 of his colleagues.]

 It had been almost six months since the display of Fekres’ body at Souq Berra, the open market.
 Ethiopian troops, who always made a show of their victories, hadn’t harvested corpses since then.
 They didn’t bring bodies to town for display in the marketplaces to prove their success, just like game hunters would show their trophies.
 Battles raged around but Janhoi’s troops failed to produce a decisive victory.
 As the rebels killed more collaborators and spies of Janhoi’s government, the rest went into retirement and just disappeared.
 But scores continued to terrorize the town.
 Shekay was emboldened after the failed attempt on his life by Fekres and he became more brutal.